broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 ## Consortia Support
-This pipeline is supported by the [BRAIN Initiative Cell Census Network](https://biccn.org/) (BICCN).
+This pipeline is supported by the [BRAIN Initiative Cell Census Network](https://biccn.org/) (BICCN) and [BRAIN Initiative Cell Atlas Network](https://www.braininitiative.org/funding-opportunity/brain-initiative-cell-atlas-network-bican-comprehensive-center-on-human-and-non-human-primate-brain-cell-atlases-um1-clinical-trial-not-allowed-2/) (BICAN).

 If your organization also uses this pipeline, we would like to list you!
 Please reach out to us by contacting the [WARP Pipelines team](mailto:warp-pipelines-help@broadinstitute.org).